Cryptonomic/Conseil/docs/README.md

 #### `aggregation`

-It is possible to apply an aggregation function to single field of the result set.
+It is possible to apply an aggregation function to a single field of the result set.
 The aggregation object contains the following properties:

 - `field` – `name` from the `/v2/metadata/<platform>/<network>/<entity>/attributes/` metadata response.
 - `function` – one of: sum, count, max, min, avg.